jrlazz/lazzbreak/readme.md

 So I guess lazzbreak can´t be called a mod.

-The fufo is a pastime, mybe like solitaire, freecell, etc. and may or not be a game.
+The fufo is a pastime, mybe like solitaire, freecell, etc., and may or not be a game.